 Want to join the choir?
 Speak to Music Director T.J.
 Rufo or call the Church Office and we can get you connected!

-With the advent of the COVID pandemic, the FPC Choir converted to a virtual operation.
-Choir members learned and practiced music at home, listening to organ accompaniment via headphones, watching the conductor on a tablet and recording themselves.
+During the COVID pandemic, the FPC Choir converted to a virtual operation.
+Choir members learned and practiced music at home, listening to organ accompaniment via headphones, watching the conductor on a tablet, and recording themselves.
 They then submitted their recordings to our wonderful Tech Crew for editing and insertion into our virtual worship services.

 Click here to watch and listen to a collection of every song performed by the First Parish Weston Virtual Choir during the time of COVID-19.